SamuelWhitton/natural-daina/README.md

 }
 ```

-Remove the output or adding parameters to a lambda type with no parameters also results in a parent type:
+Remove the output or adding parameters to a method type with no parameters also results in a parent type:
 ```

 [] (Beetle, Bug, Insect) {